 Services such as Azure Storage, SQL databases, and Websites are offered on public IP addresses.
 You can privately connect to services hosted on public IP addresses, including VIPs of your cloud services, through the public peering routing domain.
 You can connect the public peering domain to your DMZ and connect to all Azure services on their public IP addresses from your WAN without having to connect through the internet.

 Connectivity is always initiated from your WAN to Microsoft Azure services.
 Microsoft Azure services will not be able to initiate connections into your network through this routing domain.
-Once public peering is enabled, you will be able to connect to all Azure services.
+Once public peering is enabled, you can connect to all Azure services.
 We do not allow you to selectively pick services for which we advertise routes to.
-You can review the list of prefixes we advertise to you through this peering on the Microsoft Azure Datacenter IP Ranges page.
-The page is updated weekly.

-See the FAQ page for more information on services supported through the public peering routing domain.
+For more information about services supported through the public peering routing domain, see the FAQ.

 |Max. # prefixes supported per peering||4000 by default, 10,000 with ExpressRoute Premium||200||200|